-Columbus Regional Airport Authority, online at https://columbusairports.com/storage/staging/20171211172828-columbus-regional-airport-authority-history.pdf, Accessed, June 2, 2021.
+2 Columbus Regional Airport Authority, online at https://columbusairports.com/storage/staging/20171211172828-columbus-regionalairport-authority-history.pdf, Accessed, June 2, 2021.

-In 1989, 17th Avenue was renamed as International Gateway, which leads to the front door of the Airport.
-The terminal was expanded in 1989 with the opening of the seven-gate South Concourse, (also known as Concourse A) and again expanded in 1996 with the four-gate North Concourse (also known as Concourse C).
-Later, there was a second expansion to Concourse C adding 7 gates.
+Concourse A) and again expanded in 1996 with the four-gate North Concourse (also known as Concourse C).3 Later, there was a second expansion to Concourse C adding 7 gates.

 In 1991, the Columbus Municipal Airport Authority was formed.
 Operation of CMH was transferred from the City of Columbus to the Authority.
-In late 2002, the City of Columbus, Franklin County, and the Columbus Municipal Airport Authority approved the merger of the Columbus Airport Authority and the Rickenbacker Port Authority, forming the new CRAA, effective January 1, 2003.
+In late 2002, the City of Columbus, Franklin County, and the Columbus Municipal Airport Authority approved the merger of the Columbus Airport Authority and the Rickenbacker Port Authority, forming the new CRAA, effective January 1, 2003.4

 The North Runway (Runway 10L/28R) was extended from 6,000 to 8,000 feet in 1997.
 Other improvements included the realignment of International Gateway in 2008 and construction of the I-670 / Stelzer Road overpass in 2009 to provide more convenient access by eliminating the former intersection of Stelzer Road and International Gateway.
 In 2013, the CRAA completed construction of a replacement to the South Runway (Runway 10R/28L), which was relocated approximately 700 feet south of its original location.
-The relocated runway became fully operational in August 2013.
-The CRAA rehabilitated Runway 10L/28R in 2016 by replacing or repairing the existing pavement.
+The relocated runway became fully operational in August 2013.5 The CRAA rehabilitated Runway 10L/28R in 2016 by replacing or repairing the existing pavement.
 Other recent development at CMH includes the ongoing construction of a new consolidated rental car facility and redevelopment of other facilities along International Gateway to improve passenger convenience.

 In 2016, CMH was renamed from Port Columbus International Airport to John Glenn Columbus International Airport to honor Ohio native and former Marine Corps aviator, astronaut, and U.S. Senator John Glenn.
-The name change was unanimously agreed upon by the CRAA, and Governor John Kasich signed a bill officially renaming the Airport in June 2016.
+The name change was unanimously agreed upon by the CRAA, and Governor John Kasich signed a bill officially renaming the Airport in June 2016.6

-1.3.2 Airport Location
+1.4.2 Airport Location